Martins3/Martins3.github.io/hack/memory.md

 - [ ] vma 的 vm_flags 是做什么的
 2. mprotect

 #### vm_ops
 - [ ] `vm_ops->page_mkwrite`

+#### vm_flags
+in fact, we have already understand most of them

+- VM_WIPEONFORK : used by madvise, wipe content when fork, check the function in `dup_mmap`, child process will copy_page_range without it

 [^1]: [lwn : Huge pages part 1 (Introduction)](https://lwn.net/Articles/374424/)
 [^2]: [lwn : An end to high memory?](https://lwn.net/Articles/813201/)